Systematic Studies of Exact ${\cal O}(\alpha^2L)$ CEEX EW Corrections in a Hadronic MC for Precision $Z/\gamma^*$ Physics at LHC Energies: Introduction

 where the first uncertainty is statistical, the second is the experimental systematic uncertainty, and the third is the physics-modeling systematic uncertainty.
 The result itself is already one of the most precise single measurements of $m_W$~\cite{cdf-d0} and bodes well, given the remaining data samples that have yet to be analyzed, for a new level of precision in the observable $m_W$ in LHC physics.
 The essential feature is high precision in measurements of lepton directions in detectors of hadronic colliders, see eg.ref.~\cite{d0-a}.

 The error budget in this pioneering measurement of $m_W$ reveals that the modeling systematic error is the largest one at 14 MeV.
 As we anticipate the type of error the currently available data will yield when it has all been analyzed, we see that the statistical component, now at 7 MeV, will drop by a factor $\sim 4$ to the 1.8 MeV regime.
 Thus, it is imperative to reduce the large modeling error in kind as much as it is possible.
 Specifically, in the measurement of $M_W$ by the ATLAS Collaboration~\cite{atlasmw-17}, properties of the W production and decay systematics, such as the momentum resolution scale uncertainty, are estimated by comparing with the analogous systematics for the $Z/\gamma^*$ production and decays.
 The uncertainty on the corresponding EW corrections then contribute to these systematics.
-In what follows, we explore the possible role of the new exact ${\cal O}(\alpha^2L)$ CEEX EW corrections in \KK{MC}-hh~\cite{kkmchh} in this context.
+In what follows, we explore the possible role of the new exact\footnote{Here and henceforth we use the notation $L$ for the big log in the respective radiative effects discussed with $L=\ln(Q^2/{m_f}^2)$ where $Q$ is the hard momentum scale of the radiation and $m_f$ is the rest mass of the light fermion $f$ which emits that radiation.} ${\cal O}(\alpha^2L)$ coherent exclusive exponentiation (CEEX) electroweak (EW) corrections in \KK{MC}-hh~\cite{kkmchh} in this context.
 We note that some results into that direction were already obtained with the help of {\KK} MC 4.19~\cite{Jadach:1999vf,Jadach:2000ir}, see eg. Ref.~\cite{tkodoan:2013}.
 At that time it was impossible to take simultaneously into account QCD initial state parton shower effects.
 The papers in Refs.~\cite{erw-zw:2016-1} or ~\cite{erw-zw:2016-2} recall and use old observations of spin amplitudes for one and two parton emissions: the electroweak part can be quite well factorized from the pp QCD dominated amplitudes.